Project Portfolio Management

 5. Managing the portfolio

-New ideas may be added to the list of potential projects over time and the current projects can change.
-So pay attention to continual managing both ongoing portfolio execution and the intake process.
+New ideas may be added to the list of potential projects over time, and the current projects can change.
+So managing the portfolio may include:

 - Identifying the conflicts between projects and resolving them.

-- Work with PMs to track the performance of projects.
+- Working with PMs to track the performance of projects.

-- Keep projects aligned with the business objectives.
+- Keeping projects aligned with the business objectives.

 How to Improve Project Portfolio Management?
 Essential Tips to Succeed